emmaneugene/emmaneugene/README.md

 # About me
 - 👋 I’m Emmanuel, an aspiring software engineer reading Computer Science and Public Policy at [SMU](https://smu.edu.sg)

-- 👀 I’m interested in web development, SRE, systems, robotics, AI, and programming language design
+- 👀 I’m interested in systems, SRE, robotics, AI, programming language design and anything else that touches on low-level concepts

 - 🔍 Find out more about me on my [personal website](https://emmaneugene.github.io)